GSZB/GSZB/README.md

 <div display="inline-block">
   :man_technologist: About Me :
   I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Hungary.

-- 🔭: I’m studying as a Frontend Developer and want to be a part of your company and team.

 - 🖥️: HTML & CSS, JS & React.js knowledge.